cavaunpeu/willwolf.io-source/content/articles/technical-guide-open-source-ml-masters.md

 To the extent that you're an effective autodidact, the OSMLM is a cost-effective, flexible, and overall expedient way in which to acquire this knowledge.
 It is not a sabbatical, but instead a *principled and strategic* period of focused study.
 Furthermore, it allows you to pursue other pressing personal goals in parallel, and brings energy, new perspective, and a point of differentiation as you return to the working world.

-As i was told by a VP of Research during an interview: "it's clear from your work that you learned far more in this year than you would have in a traditional Masters."
+As i was told by a VP of Research during an interview: "it's clear from your work that you learned far more in this year than you would have in a traditional masters."
 Personally, *I didn't know how to do it any other way.*